 To set the scene for your review, begin by introducing the products or services you will discuss, their producers and their description before leading into your discussion.
 Include what you like and don’t like about each product (don’t make it too one-sided) before concluding with a recommendation.

 In this type of review you need to be honest and – as always – add value.
-You should also not compare products if you resell these from multiple clients as you will damage your business relationships.
+However, if you resell products from multiple clients you should not compare these products as you will damage your business relationships.

 Another great way to demonstrate your expertise is to curate content.
 This might be in the form of lists to help summarise the best tools, resources or sources of information in your industry.